Abdollah Entezam

-Abdollah Entezam was an Iranian Diplomat (alternatively: Seyed Abdollah Entezam), son of Seyed Mohamad also known as "Binesh Ali", leader of Safi Ali Shahi order of dervishes in Iran.
+Abdollah Entezam was an Iranian diplomat (Seyed Abdollah Entezam), son of Seyed Mohamad also known as "Binesh Ali", leader of Safi Ali Shahi order of dervishes in Iran.
 His father was also a diplomat.

-Older brother of Nasrollah Entezam, also a career diplomat and Iranian minister of Health (spelt Nasrullah by Iranian biographer Abbas Milani).
+Older brother of Nasrollah Entezam, also a career diplomat and Iranian minister of Health (also spelt Nasrullah by Abbas Milani).

 His son was Hume Horan, US ambassador to Saudi Arabia.

-Born in Tehran 1895 (1274) according to Encyclopædia Iranica, but according to Marvin Zonis he was born in 1907.
+He was born in 1895 in Tehran, Iran, according to Encyclopædia Iranica.